facebookresearch/ReAgent/docs/usage.rst

      - A unique ID for this dataset.

-Once you have data on this format (or you have generated data using our gym script) you can move on to step 2:
+Once you have data on this format, you can move on to Step 2.

 Step 2 - Convert the data to the ``Timeline`` format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~